yoshiappel/Unity_Sonic_Fishing_Minigame/README.md

-Couple of things are still missing:
+Couple of things are still missing or need improvement:
 - multiple rings
+- make the save system better
-- bigger asortment of fish to catch
+- bigger assortment of fish to catch
 - dialog, animations models etc
 - a place where you can see which fish you have catched